oasis-tcs/openc2-jadn/outline.md

 * Structure composition styles similar to CDDL
 * Serialization options

+For structure types, arrays and maps are the only two representation formats, but they are used to specify five distinguishable styles of composition:
+* **vector**, an array of elements that have the same semantics.
+* **array**, an array of elements that have different positionally-defined semantics, as detailed in the structure definition.
+* **table**, a map from a domain of keys to a domain of values that have the same semantics.
+* **struct**, a map from a domain of keys as defined by the specification to a domain of values that have semantics bound to the key.
+* **record**, an ordered map from keys that have positions to values that have positionally-defined semantics, as detailed in the structure definition.

 ## 4. Serialization
-JSON, M-JSON, CBOR, XML

-JADN type definitions are agnostic of any particular serialization format.
-Three formats are defined here; additional formats are possible.
+Serialization rules define how to represent an instance of a type using a specific data format.
+Three serialization formats are defined here.
+Other documents may define additional serialization formats by specifying an unambiguous representation of each JADN type.

 ### 4.1 JSON Serialization

-The following JSON serialization rules are used to represent JADN data types in human-friendly format, where:
+The following JSON serialization rules are used to represent JADN data types in a human-friendly format, where:
 1) Records are serialized as objects
-2) Object keys are serialized as meaningful strings
+2) Enumerated values and Object keys are serialized as meaningful strings, or as integer IDs if the .ID suffix is specified
-3) Binary values such as IP addresses are serialized using type-specific text representations
+3) Binary values are serialized using type-specific text representations if if specified with a serialization option (e.g., /x)
+4) Serialization options other than those defined in this section do not affect serialized values

 | JADN Type | JSON Serialization Requirement |
 | :--- | :--- |